 Indoor cats in particular can become stressed out from boredom and a lack of exercise.
-Physical and mental stimulation are critical for a healthy mood for these smart animals.
-Be sure you have provided toys, games, adequate scratching posts and other opportunities for your cat to exercise mind and body to prevent stress from boredom.
+Physical and mental stimulation are critical for a healthy mood in these smart animals.
+Be sure you provide toys, games, adequate scratching posts, and other opportunities for your cat to exercise its mind and body to prevent stress from boredom.

 Provide for Your Cat’s Needs

 The very first natural remedy for cats struggling with anxiety or stress is to be sure you have provided for all of their needs.
 As discussed above a predictable routine, ample opportunity for physical (and mental) stimulation, as well as a proper diet are all factors in making sure your cat can be at her best.